friedpies/fretboard-trainer/README.md

 ![image](https://user-images.githubusercontent.com/9576306/186804419-3911d70f-f901-4cfc-ae76-52eb6ae67788.png)

 As both a piano and guitar player, I've come to realize I have completely different mental models of the two instruments.
-A piano keyboard is layed out linearly and there is a direct mapping of a single note to a single key.
+A piano keyboard is laid out linearly and there is a direct mapping of a single note to a single key.
 However on the guitar, a single note may exist in several locations on the fretboard.
-This can make it pretty difficult to master the fretboard and transition between different positions on the guitar, while mentally keeping track of what notes you're playing.
+This can make it pretty difficult to master the fretboard and transition between different positions on the guitar while mentally keeping track of what notes you're playing.
+Many guitar players rely on "shapes" (e.g. the CAGED system) to get by and tend not to think about **note names** directly, but rather **functional harmony (scale degrees, etc.)**.

 There are several fretboard training tools on the web, but none that I've found that map the fretboard to the *piano keyboard*.
-Instead many require you to select the note names from a list/grid.
-As a player of both instruments I hope that this app will start to merge two mental models of the instruments.
+Instead many require you to select the note names from a list/grid via a mouse click.
+As a player of both instruments I hope that this app will start to merge two mental models of the instruments, eventually removing the need for an intermediate **note translation** and moving more to a direct visual mapping.

 # How to Use